fayland/slate/source/index.html.md

 ## League Table

 <aside class="notice">
-Note few (less than 5%) teams do not have 'id'.
+Note a few of (less than 5%) teams do not have 'id'.
 </aside>

 ```shell